 Who is 'Kiwipedo'?
-NZ man involved in dark web child exploitation loses name suppression
+NZ man in dark web child exploitation loses name suppression

 He told the investigator he had browsed Silk Road - an online black market - "back in the day" but had deleted it long ago.

-Another search warrant was executed and the Crown found evidence of 417 objectionable images on a hard drive.
+Another search warrant was executed at his home and the Crown found evidence of 417 objectionable images of children being sexually abused on a hard drive.

+The images had been deleted by the owner at some point after being initially loaded on in early January 2015.

+The Crown alleged there were also encrypted folders on Hutton's other devices, which could not be accessed, in a folder called "Pure Evil & Darkness".

 Hutton will be sentenced later this year.